 Pepperdata is installed via a simple bootstrap script into your Amazon EMR environment and via Helm chart into Amazon EKS.
 You don’t need to touch or change your applications.
 Pepperdata deploys onto your cluster, and all the savings are automatic and immediate, with an average savings of thirty percent.
 It’s totally free to test in your environment.

 We want to make it easy and risk-free for you to try out Pepperdata in your own environment.
-Pepperdata offers a free 2-day Waste Assessment that helps you visualize exactly how much application waste you still have in your clusters, even after all your manual platform optimizations.
+Pepperdata offers a free 2-day Savings Assessment that helps you visualize exactly how much application waste you still have in your clusters, even after all your manual platform optimizations.

-Your Customized Waste Assessment will contain:
+Your Customized Savings Assessment will contain: